Suzanne Lilar: Literary career

-Applying a strong intellect to her work through precise language, she was a thoroughly modern writer and feminist who nonetheless remained highly versed in many areas of traditional western thought (Encyclopædia Britannica).
-In 1956 Lilar succeeds Gustave Van Zype as member of the Royal Academy of French Language and Literature.
-Her oeuvre has been translated in numerous languages.
+She was a modern writer and feminist who remained highly versed in many areas of traditional western thought (Encyclopædia Britannica).
+In 1956, Lilar succeeds Gustave Van Zype as member of the Royal Academy of French Language and Literature.
+Her life's work has been translated in numerous languages.

 Early work

 Lilar began her literary career as a journalist, reporting on Republican Spain for the newspaper L'Indépendance belge in 1931.
 She later became a playwright with Le Burlador (1946), an original reinterpretation of the myth of Don Juan from the female perspective that revealed a profound capacity for psychological analysis.
 She wrote two more plays, Tous les chemins mènent au ciel (1947), a theological drama set in a 14th-century convent, and Le Roi lépreux (1951), a neo-Pirandellian play about the Crusades.

 Critical essays

 Her earliest essays are on the subject of the theatre.
 Soixante ans de théâtre belge (1952), originally published in New York City in 1950 as The Belgian Theater since 1890, emphasizes the importance of a Flemish tradition.
 She followed this with Journal de l'analogiste (1954), in which the origin of the experience of beauty and poetry was guided by a path of analogies.
 A short essay Théâtre et mythomanie was published in 1958.
 Transcendence and metamorphosis are central to her seminal work Le Couple (1963), translated in 1965 by Jonathan Griffin as Aspects of Love in Western Society.
 In writings on Rubens, the Androgyne or homosexuality in Ancient Greece, Lilar meditates on the role of the woman in conjugal love throughout the ages.
 Translated into Dutch in 1976, it includes an afterword by Marnix Gijsen.
 In the same vein she later wrote critical essays on Jean-Paul Sartre (À propos de Sartre et de l'amour, 1967) and Simone de Beauvoir (Le Malentendu du Deuxième Sexe, 1969).